weefbellington/screenplay/README.md

 }
 ```

-Once you've created your Flow, navigation is the same as in any other Flow application:
+Once you've created your Flow, you can use it push new scenes to the stack and navigate the app:

 ```java
     flow.goTo(new DetailScene()); // animates forward to the DetailScene